go-aah/docs/authorization.md

 }
 ```

-### Programmatically
+### Via Go code

-Check roles and permissions programmatically on `Go` code with structures like `if` and `else` blocks.
+The user can check the roles and permissions programmatically on `Go` code with structures like `if` and `else` blocks.

-First we get access to the current [Subject/User](security-subject.html).
-Then we would call appropriate authorization method with `Subject` instance.
+Firstly, get access to the current [Subject/User](security-subject.html).
+Then, call appropriate authorization methods with `Subject` instance.

 ```go
 subject := ctx.Subject()